hasura/graphql-engine/manual/project/create.rst

    # creates a directory called `my-project` and initializes an empty Hasura project

-.. admonition:: Note

 You can clone any project from `hasura hub <https://hasura.io/hub>`_ and use that as a starting point for your new project.

-   ``hasura/hello-world`` is a good starter project that contains a few database migrations, some sample data and even a sample microservice to learn about hasura quickly.
+`hasura/hello-world <https://hasura.io/hub/project/hasura/hello-world>`_ is a good starter project that contains a few database migrations, some sample data and even a sample microservice to help learn about hasura features quickly.

 .. note::